superkids-e-tutoring-programming/Curriculum/README.md

 **Homework if not complete by end of class**
 * Website component 1 - Header
+  * CSS Navigation bar lesson on W3School for referrence
   * Recall week 1 requirements (Strong UI and UX)
   * Build frame for header
+  * Well commented and documented
+  * Push to Github

+---

 ### Week 4 - End of HTML, CSS

 * Review of assignments